Ostra, Marche: Geography

+History

-Ancient Ostra was situated between the modern town of Ostra and Ostra Vetere and was inhabited from the 3rd century BC until the 6th century AD.
+Ancient Ostra was situated between the modern town of Ostra and Ostra Vetere.
+It was inhabited from the 3rd century BC until the 6th century AD.

 Pliny the Elder mentions Ostra with another ancient town, Suasa, 5 mi west.
 Neither town survived beyond the classical period.
 Though Ostra is little mentioned by ancient authors, excavations there have brought to light remains of various buildings and several inscriptions.